Lump Sum Allowances

 - 25% of the lifetime allowance previously used amount

-If however an application has been made for a ‘transitional tax-free amount certificate’ then you deduct the value of the lump sum shown on the certificate instead of calculating 25% of the value as shown above.
+If an application has been made for a ‘transitional tax-free amount certificate’ then you deduct the value of the lump sum shown on the certificate instead of calculating 25% of the value as shown above.

 The calculation for the ‘lifetime allowance previously used amount’ has caused HMRC some problems and some of the legislation is in fact still outstanding.
-It is however our understanding that final legislation will reflect how the lifetime allowance was calculated immediately before 6 April 2024.
+It is our understanding that final legislation will reflect how the lifetime allowance was calculated immediately before 6 April 2024.

-Step 1.
-Identify value of each previous benefit already taken If actual value is not known then HMRC have agreed you can use the percentage of lifetime allowance used as applied to the lifetime allowance at the time the benefit was taken
+If actual value is not known then HMRC have agreed you can use the percentage of lifetime allowance at the time the benefit was taken

 Step 2.
 Adjust each previous benefit value using the formula CSLA/PSLA- CSLA is £1.5m